 State agencies and institutions of higher education are required to comply with Texas EIR Accessibility statutes and rules to provide accessibility.

 TGC 2054.451, enacted in 2005, requires that all state agencies and institutions of higher education, provide state employees and members of the public access to and use of electronic information resources.

 - 1 TAC 206, aligns state web accessibility standards with the federal regulations set forth in

 Section 508 of the Rehabilitation Act of 1973.

 - 1 TAC 213 enacted state standards for procurement, development, or usage of EIR for people with disabilities and also aligns accessibility standards with the federal regulations set forth in

 Persons having difficulty accessing electronic information on a state website should contact the specific agency hosting the website.

 Statewide EIR Accessibility Program Director

 The Statewide EIR Accessibility Program Director resides at DIR.
-To contact the Statewide Accessibility Program Director, send an email or call 512-463-3248.
+Contact the Statewide Accessibility Program Director, via email.